Remember to cite LawCareers.Net on your application form if you apply to Accutrainee.

 - Written exercise

-We are extremely proud of our trainees with the calibre being demonstrated by the fact that more than 96% of our trainees to date have secured jobs on qualification with several having been offered more than one NQ position on qualification.
-This also demonstrates the high employability of trainees who have completed our training programme.
+All of our trainees to date have secured jobs after qualification with many having been offered more than one NQ position on qualification.
+This demonstrates the calibre and high employability of trainees who have gone through our programme.

 Currently we cover the cost of the Professional Skills Course.